Carl Zeiss SMT: Semiconductor manufacturing optics

 The ZEISS business group develops and produces optics for semiconductor production.
 Its core business is lithography optics that forms the centerpiece of a wafer scanner.
 The development and manufacture of projection optics and the development of illumination systems take place at the Oberkochen site, while the production of most types of illumination system is located in Wetzlar.
 In addition to lithography optics, the business group is specialized in numerous other optical products, including optical components for lasers that are used as light sources for lithographic systems.

 With the further development of the EUV lithography process to High-NA-EUV lithography, Carl Zeiss SMT will soon also enable the semiconductor industry to realize the next generation of microchips: High-NA-EUV lithography enables light from a larger angular range to be used for imaging, allowing up to three times more structures to be imaged on a microchip.

 Photomask systems

 This area develops and manufactures systems that analyze and repair defects on photomasks and measure and optimize defined mask properties.
 The photomask contains all the structure information that will be imaged on the wafer with light.

-Process control solutions

-This product unit develops and manufactures process control solutions to obtain and analyze relevant information (such as microchip volumes) for logic and memory chip production.
-This enables the semiconductor industry to meet its challenges for the next generation of elements.
+Solutions for high-volume wafer manufacturing

+This product line includes solutions for inspection, metrology, and defect analysis in logic and memory chip manufacturing, including chiplet production (see Advanced Packaging).

+The technologies used include, among others, three-dimensional X-ray analysis, multi-beam electron beam inspection, and FIB-SEM-based three-dimensional imaging techniques.
+These solutions support the monitoring and optimization of microstructures in the nanometer range, general material properties, and material defects in state-of-the-art chips and chiplets, thereby contributing to ensuring yield and reliability in semiconductor manufacturing.